vegaprotocol/specs/specs/0010-risk-and-margin-orchestration.md

 or

-CALL QUANT RISK SUITE TO DO ONE OF THE FOLLOWING:
+Calling the [quant risk suite](./0018-quant-risk-suite.md) to do one of the following:
 - UPDATE RISK FACTORS
 - GET MARGIN LEVELS
-(If UPDATE RISK FACTORS is done, UPDATE MARGIN LEVELS also needs to be done)
+(Note, if UPDATE RISK FACTORS is done, UPDATE MARGIN LEVELS also needs to be done)

 This can be determined based on the event details, which includes:
 * The market instruction that was processed